The Fame Behind Gustav Klimt’s The Kiss Painting

 The woman is being absorbed by the man, while both figures are engulfed by the body of gold in which they lie.
 These fine art materials, particularly gold and silver leaf, are used to highlight the sacred nature of human relationships and the bond between sensual lovers, a key theme underlining much of Art Nouveau.

-Reflecting the artist’s fascination with eroticism, the painting is renowned for its tender representation of the female model.
+Reflecting the artist’s fascination with eroticism, The Kiss painting is renowned for its tender representation of the female model.
 In its tenderness, expressed in the figure’s delicate hands and dreamy face, the painting deviates from Klimt’s typical portrayal of woman as distant femme fatales, placing the female subject as a protagonist, rather than merely the object of desire.

 While it has been speculated that the painting is drawn from the artist’s life, the artist had left the identity of the figures as ambiguous intentionally, allowing the work to embody a universal, timeless vision of romantic love.

 A Collision of Artistic Styles in The Kiss Painting

 The Kiss embodies a range of artistic styles in a remarkably harmonious way.
 The use of gold leaf is traced back to the artist’s affinity for Byzantine art, which inspired the entire “Golden Period”, while the spiral patterns in the clothes recall Bronze Age art, the decorative tendrils seen in Western art since before classical times, but also the Arts and Crafts movement.
 The pose of the lovers, the exaggeration of their figures and the way these two forms are melded together, evoke the style of the Vienna Art Nouveau.

 The composition of the piece, where the man’s head is painted very close to the top of the canvas, departures from traditional Western canons and reflects the influence of Japanese pillar wood-block prints, which Klimt avidly collected.
 The Japonisme can also be seen in the very simplified composition.